Jul 1, 2024

 • Any other monthly debt obligations

-Formula for debt-to-income ratio calculation.
+Formula for debt-to-income ratio calculation

-For example, if your total monthly debt payments come to $2,500 and your gross monthly income is $7,000, your DTI would be 36%.
+For example, if your total monthly debt payments come to $1,050 and your gross monthly income is $3,000, your DTI would be 35%.

-Why does DTI matter?
+Why does debt-to-income ratio matter?

+Your DTI is important because it gives an immediate snapshot of your financial situation.
 If your DTI is too high, you might struggle to cover your daily expenses, let alone save for important financial goals.

-In addition, your DTI ratio can make the difference between loan approval and rejection because it’s a strong indicator of whether you can afford to add new payments to your monthly budget.
+In addition, your DTI can make the difference between loan approval and rejection.
+It’s a strong indicator of whether you can afford to add new payments to your monthly budget.
+A high DTI could make it more difficult to qualify for a mortgage, car loan, or other kind of loan.

 What is a good debt-to-income ratio?